B179675-2024/OSDR_TNBC/activitylog.md

 - Github: created repository, created fine-grained token (pending), will use it to clone the repository on my session when approved.

 #### Wednesday 21/05

+- GitHub token approved, repository cloned to the workstation, tested token with first commit (successful).